 … and so on throughout the day…

-Crate training generally takes one to two months (depending on the breed of your dog and how much time you spend on the training process.)
+Crate training generally takes about 2 weeks (depending on the breed of your dog and how much time you spend on the training process.)
 As the puppy grows older, you can begin to reduce the amount of time spent in the crate – but beware of doing this too soon!

 Other crate training rules